albertattard/how-to-cache-results-to-boost-performance/README.md

 }
 ```

-The example shown above, caches the values in a `Map` ((Java Doc)[http://docs.oracle.com/javase/7/docs/api/java/util/Map.html]), where the sequence number acts as the map index (or key).
+The example shown above, caches the values in a `Map` ([Java Doc](http://docs.oracle.com/javase/7/docs/api/java/util/Map.html)), where the sequence number acts as the map index (or key).
 Furthermore, it also caches the base case values rather than adds checks in the `getNumber()` method.
 This approach works well for this problem but has the following shortcomings:

 1. **This approach is not thread-safe**

-    This problem can be mitigated by using a concurrent version of the `Map`, such as `ConcurrentMap` ((Java Doc)[http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentMap.html]).
-Alternatively, you can guard the access to the map by using locks ((Article)[http://www.javacreed.com/understanding-threads-monitors-and-locks/]) but the other approach is preferred as it scales better.
+    This problem can be mitigated by using a concurrent version of the `Map`, such as `ConcurrentMap` ([Java Doc](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ConcurrentMap.html)).
+Alternatively, you can guard the access to the map by using locks ([Article](http://www.javacreed.com/understanding-threads-monitors-and-locks/)) but the other approach is preferred as it scales better.

 1. **The same value can be computed more than once**